-Urge your Member of Parliament to support an increased emissions-reduction target and an end to fossil fuel subsidies.
+Urge your Member of Parliament to clarify Canada’s current fossil fuel subsidies and bring them to an end.
 Write to them today!

 Canadian climate action must respect scientific estimates of the global GHG emissions budget, and contribute equitably to the goals of the Paris Agreement.